Clean-Hands/p2p_client/doc/codereview.md

 ## How to Run
 Refer to the [running.md](https://github.com/rubenboero21/cs347/blob/main/doc/running.md) document.

-If you need to intall cargo, follow the instructions [here](https://www.rust-lang.org/tools/install), or refer to the [development.md](https://github.com/rubenboero21/cs347/blob/main/doc/development.md) file.
+If you need to install cargo, follow the instructions [here](https://www.rust-lang.org/tools/install), or refer to the [development.md](https://github.com/rubenboero21/cs347/blob/main/doc/development.md) file.

 ## Questions We Would Like Answered
 - Does the code organization/architecture make sense?